neo0oen619/neo_multiseat/README.md

 ## Rumor corner: Tailscale 🐒💨

-A little bird (okay, an **ape** with suspiciously good Wi‑Fi) whispered that pairing this setup with **Tailscale** makes remote connections feel like a **small tail‑wind**.
+A little bird (okay, an **ape** with suspiciously good Wi‑Fi) whispered that pairing this setup with **Tailscale** makes remote connections feel like a **haunted VPN** — nothing on the router moves, but sessions start walking through walls.
-Punchline from the ape: "It just worked — and I didn’t even have to climb the router." 🍌
+Punchline from the ape: "It just worked — and nobody had to sacrifice a router." 🍌

 *(Translation: If you want easy, secure remote access across the internet without port‑forwarding, Tailscale can help.)*